grum-tez/Tezos-Smart-Contracts-Development-Course/README.md

 * [Tezos](https://tezos.com/): blockchain website
 * [OpenTezos](https://opentezos.com/): Explore the technical and economic concepts behind the Tezos Network
 * [SmartPy](https://smartpy.io/): A comprehensive solution for developing, testing, and deploying smart contracts on the Tezos blockchain
-* [Tezos Foundation Grant Program](https://tezos.foundation/): A key activity of the Tezos Foundation is to deploy resources to entities and initiatives that will help to ensure the long-term success of the Tezos blockchain
+* [Tezos Foundation Grant Program](https://tezos.foundation/): A key activity of the Tezos Foundation is to deploy resources to entities and initiatives that will help to ensure the long-term success of the Tezos blockchain.
 ### Recommended Tools
 ### Prerequisites for this Course
 * Basic programming skills